Hub-OS/documentation-website/docs/02-server/04-lua-api/05-objects.md

 Allows for the type and shape of the object to be adjusted.
 Clients will be updated at the end of the tick.

+### `Net.is_inside_object(area_id, object_id, x, y)`

+Returns true if the point is inside of the object.

+Supports rectangle, ellipse, and polygon shape objects.
+Any other objects, such as tile objects, will always return false.

 ## Net.ObjectOptions

 ```lua